 Students participating in a bilateral exchanges with the University of Trento are eligible to apply for student accommodations through the Opera Universitaria, a provincial institution that supports students in finding accommodations in residences or shared flats at highly affordable rates.
 Visit the University of Trento Accommodation webpage for additional information.

 Open to current KU students in the School of Law who are 2L or 3L and have a minimum cumulative GPA of 2.5.

 Students must notify KU Study Abroad & Global Engagement through their online application portal, by letter, or by e-mail of their intent to withdraw from the program.
 The withdrawal will be effective on the date that the written notification is received by Study Abroad.
-If a student withdraws after signing the financial contract they received with their acceptance materials, s/he will be liable for the withdrawal fee outlined in the financial contract.
+If a student withdraws after signing the financial contract they received with their acceptance materials, they will be liable for the withdrawal fee outlined in the financial contract.
 Students are responsible for any and all costs arising out of their own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
 The sponsoring school reserves the right to cancel the program for any reason including insufficient enrollment.
 In the unlikely event of a cancellation prior to the program departure, notices will be sent to all students, and all money paid to KU will be refunded.